 Totnes Brewing Company, 59a High Street, Totnes TQ9 5PB Tel 01803 849290.

-The following is a list of defunct breweries in Devon which we believe to have been in existence at some point.
+The following is a list of former breweries in the South West which we believe to have been in existence at some point, listed by County.
 Where possible, the closure year has been given, although this may have been lost in the fullness of time, as memories fade and accurate information may have been lost.
 If you have any corrections or omissions, please email ku.gro.armac.htuomylp@retsambew

 A large number of CAMRA publications have been used in this compilation, including “Where Have All The Breweries Gone?”
-(1980), “Devon Real Ale Guide” (1990), “Moor To Sea – A Devon Real Ale Guide” (1993) and the “Good Beer Guide” (various years).
-Please click on the link below to view the list Lost Breweries Of The South West.
+(1980), “Devon Real Ale Guide” (1990), “Moor To Sea – A Devon Real Ale Guide” (1993) and the “Good Beer Guide” (1982-2020).
+Please click on this link to view the list Lost Breweries Of The South West.